autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

                            hyperparameters='very_light', time_limits=30)
 ```

-Here you can set `hyperparameters` to 'light','very_light', 'toy' to obtain progressively smaller (but less accurate) models and predictors.
+Here you can set `hyperparameters` to either 'light', 'very_light', or 'toy' to obtain progressively smaller (but less accurate) models and predictors.
 Advanced users may instead try manually specifying particular models' hyperparameters in order to make them faster/smaller.

 Finally, you may also exclude specific unwieldy models from being trained at all.
 Below we exclude models that tend to be slower (K Nearest Neighbors, Neural Network, models with custom larger-than-default  hyperparameters):